-Over these past months, I tested 11 of the newest and most popular headphones.
+I tested more than a dozen of the newest and most popular headphones, incorporating them into my life and routine for at least three weeks.
 I tried earbuds from Apple, Sennheiser, Google, Samsung, Sony, JLab Audio, Audio-Technica and Jabra.
 When I wasn’t on Zoom calls, I spent hours laughing with Desus and Mero and playing Ghostface Killah’s Supreme Clientele, all while juggling different earbuds and an endless list of Bluetooth connections.
 My testing focused on five features: sound, comfort, connection quality, size, and price.
 For a great set of earbuds, you really need to hit all of them.
-If you spend a ton of money but always have connection issues, you are going to be frustrated.
-If your new earbuds sound great but are uncomfortable, that’s just as bad.
+After all, if you spend a ton of money but always have connection issues, you are going to be frustrated.
+And if your new earbuds sound great but are uncomfortable, that’s just as bad.

-After all this time testing, I was encouraged by how dramatically earbuds have improved over the last few years.
+After months of testing, I was encouraged by how dramatically earbuds have improved over the last few years.
 The technology is at the point where you shouldn’t have to worry too much about a dodgy Bluetooth connection or a dropped signal.
-You can also get decent sound, battery life and noise cancelling at a variety of different price points.
+You can also get decent sound, battery life and noise canceling at a variety of different price points.
 What might ultimately be the deciding factor for you is the convenience of the setup process and how much you care about premium sound quality.

 Best earbuds for iPhone users